 - After completing sutra neti practice jala neti once again.

 - After completing the whole procedure practice Kapalabhati 10-15 rounds.

 - This is the practice of sutra neti.

 - If some drops of blood come through the mouth then no need to worry it simply means that a small scratch has happened somewhere in the nasal passage or in the deep throat because of the rubbing of sutra.
 That is why it is advised that the sutra or catheter must be rubbed very slowly and gently.

 What are the benefits of neti practice (jala neti and sutra neti)?

 - Removes the impurities in the sinus cavities.

 - Useful in ENT disorders.

 - Useful in various mental problems.

-The above explained practices are highly sensitive.
+The above-explained practices are highly sensitive.
 These practices must be performed under the guidance of a good yoga teacher or therapist.
-For beginners it is suggested that consult a yoga therapist or a teacher and start practising also become sure about the consequences of neti practice with respect to your health.
+For beginners, it is suggested that consult a yoga therapist or a teacher and start practicing also become sure about the consequences of neti practice with respect to your health.